Celebrating Fifteen Years Online.

 As a long distance voyaging boat the Spray did have several drawbacks, the most important of which were excessive beam and extremely shoal draft.
 This combination resulted in the vessel being just as stable upside down as it was upright.
 In plain words, the Spray had zero self-righting ability.

+It should be noted that the wooden oyster smack that Slocum named the "Spray" was presented to him as a gift, i.e. for free.
+At that point it was a rotten old hulk which Slocum then proceeded to restore on a very limited budget.
 Due to Slocum’s extraordinary talent as a master mariner he had quite a successful voyage despite the limitations of the vessel, which was never intended for sailing offshore in the first place, but rather intended as an inshore “dragger” with ample sail area for that purpose.

 Slocum's spectacular voyage with the Spray was no exception.

-The above comments apply to the ORIGINAL Spray, as rebuilt by Joshua Slocum, which has subsequently been reproduced by others such as Pete Culler and Gilbert Klingel, often with good success.
+The above comments apply to the ORIGINAL Spray, as rebuilt by Joshua Slocum, which has subsequently been reproduced by others such as Pete Culler and Gilbert Klingel, often with very good success.
 Most of them were highly faithful to the original.

 ...
 AND THE UNFAITHFUL